todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 The full trust model can be applied for developers who have already successfully worked under the major to major release model.
 It is an incentive for the employees and a sign of trust of the employer towards the employees.
 Basically, it is the permission for the developers to work “upstream” without any approval procedure.
 Since this model shall only be applied after the developers worked successfully under the major to major release model, there is no need for an “initial” contribution with the entire approval procedure, although it makes sense in order to have it documented.

-Implementiing this model makes sense when developers want to contribute to vibrant projects, which are of high or even strategic relevance for the company.
+Implementing this model makes sense when developers want to contribute to vibrant projects, which are of high or even strategic relevance for the company.

 The major to major release model as well as the full trust model shall only be executed by senior developers, who are specially trained in copyright principles, have a good understanding of the business interests of the company they are working for, practice “an ownership culture” and have already deep experience in the open source ecosystem.